 - Judge F.A.
 Little, Jr., U.S. District Court for the Western District of Louisiana

-- Recipient of the Excellence in Pro Bono and Public Interest Service Award from the U.S. District Court for the Northern District of Illinois (2021 and 2022)
+- Recipient of the Excellence in Pro Bono and Public Interest Service Award from the U.S. District Court for the Northern District of Illinois (2021-2023)

 - Named Legal Aid Chicago’s Hibbler Federal Court Pro Se Help Desk Volunteer of the Year (2020)